DataDog/ansible-datadog/manual_tests/readme.md

 ```

 Note: Replace `test_7_full.yml` with any of the other yaml files on this directory.
+Note: If getting access denied errors, make sure Vagrant is forwarding the VM port 22 to the local port 2222.
+If using a different port, update the 'inventory' file

 # Windows test setup from WSL